mbarouku50/students-portal/README.md

 # Students Portal

-A web-based Students Portal system where students can obtain a variety of learning materials such as notes, past papers, and other resources.
+A web-based Students Portal system where students can obtain a variety of learning materials such as notes, past papers,print in any stationary that user choose they want to print and other resources.

-# admin
+## admin
-email: cbe@gmail.com
+email: studentportal@gmail.com
+password: 12345678

+## stationary
+Email: digitalsolutions@gmail.com
 password: 87654321

 ## Overview

-The Students Portal provides a centralized platform for students to access and download educational materials needed for their studies.
+The Students Portal provides a centralized platform for students to access and download educational materials needed for their studies and print in any stationary that user choose they want to print.
 The portal is designed to make it easy for students to browse, find, and obtain resources that support their learning journey.

 ## Features
 - Browse and download:
   - Notes
   - Past papers